Special collections of historical interest at the Central Library

 The Central Library has a number of special collections of historical interest originating from the College's department and medical schools.
 They include both early printed books (pre-1850) and later publications.
 Search the collections using Library Search.

-Holders of current library admission cards may request a maximum of 4 items at any one time by contacting the Information Hub.
+Holders of current library admission cards may request a maximum of 4 items at any one time by filling in the special collections request form.
 Items are held in the Store and are collected at the following times: